ethereum-attestation-service/eas-docs-site/docs/innovation--hub/Use Cases/reputations.md

 Additionally, EAS could be integrated with blockchain-based reputation platforms, such as Trustology or Reputation.com, to enable more transparent and secure management of trust and reputation.
 For example, a smart contract could be used to automatically verify and update attested claims about an individual's, business's, or organization's trust and reputation, based on their online activities and interactions.
 This could be used to create more efficient and secure trust and reputation systems, while also providing a transparent and verifiable record of the information.

 Overall, the future composability of EAS for trust and reputation systems online could unlock a wide range of possibilities for establishing and maintaining trust and reputation online, enabling more secure, efficient, and transparent solutions for verifying and managing this important information.
-This could ultimately benefit individuals, businesses, and organizations
+This could ultimately benefit individuals, businesses, and organizations.